-After recording complaint/request, this Ombudsperson undertook all relevant the administrative official actions through communications with the General Directorate of Prisons, and the verifications made by this institution returned that no person with the relevant identification information was being held in any IECDs in Albania.
+After recording this complaint/request, the Ombudsperson undertook all relevant administrative actions through official communications with the General Directorate of Prisons, and the verifications made by this institution returned that no person with the relevant identification information was being held in any IECDs in Albania.
 In addition, the Ombudsperson conducted verifications both with the Prosecution and the District Court of Kavaja and was informed that this institution has not investigated any criminal cases involving the person in question.
 Upon concluding administrative procedures, the Ombudsperson institution sent the applicant clarifying information, orienting them on further legal procedures and steps to follow.

-In the framework of efforts in cases to protect the rights of Albanian citizens rights deprived of freedom in other countries, one of the activities of our institution abroad in 2019 was the one in the framework of the Council of Europe for the establishment of the "Nafplon" group (Rome, Italy, October 2019 -The meeting was attended by Council of Europe Representatives, National Mechanisms for the Fight against and Prevention of Torture and Inhumane Treatment from many European countries, etc.) This project created a group/association National Torture of the Prevention Mechanisms, which will monitor the upholding of human rights in cases of forced return operations conducted by Frontex (i.e., repatriation from EU member countries and Schengen area countries to their countries of origin).
+• In the framework of efforts in cases to protect the rights of Albanian citizens rights deprived of freedom in other countries, one of the activities of our institution abroad in 2019 was the one in the framework of the Council of Europe for the establishment of the "Nafplon" group (Rome, Italy, October 2019 - The meeting was attended by Council of Europe Representatives, National Mechanisms for the Fight against and Prevention of Torture and Inhumane Treatment from many European countries, etc.) This project created a group/association of the National Torture Prevention Mechanisms, which will monitor the upholding of human rights in cases of forced return operations conducted by Frontex (i.e., repatriation from EU member countries and Schengen area countries to their countries of origin).